 Practice sketching quickly.
 This simple action will improve how you see, how you capture what you see, and it increases your understanding of line and form.

 Surprise yourself to discover that you can draw quickly.
-If you practice this trick, you'll find it's no trouble to start a drawing, your mind will shift over to artistic mode without you realizing it!
+If you practice this trick, you'll find it's no trouble to start a drawing, your mind will shift over to artistic mode without

 , thanks for taking the time out of your busy schedule to read this issue, I really appreciate it.